 Noozhawk’s ParentNooz Camp Guide is officially here and we made sure to make things easy when planning your child’s summer!

-Q: What is the name of your Summer Camp or Program and what is its mission?
+Question: What is the name of your camp or program?

-Q: What is the age range for children in your camp or program?
+Q: What is the focus of your camp or program?

 Q: How many years has the camp been running?
-Do you get a lot of return campers?
+Do you have any professional accreditations or certifications?